| Oomoto | |

 Oomoto recognizes two realms, the physical world and the spiritual world (霊界,reikai), both of which are interconnected.
 In turn, the spiritual world consists of three parts:[29]

-Their doctrine includes an idea that things that happen in Ayabe would happen in Japan or in the world.
-The oppression of them, consisting of the two Ōmoto incidents and consequent destruction of their facilities and organization, are considered to have been omens of World War II and consequent destruction of Japan.
+Nao Deguchi's prophecies stated that events which occur in Ayabe would also occur in Japan or throughout the world.[41][42]
+The Japanese government's suppression of Oomoto, consisting of the 1921 and 1935 Oomoto incidents, is considered to have been an omen of World War II and the consequent destruction of Japan.

 Publications from the Oomoto Foundation:[55]